-Right now we are developing an adaptive learning engine which chooses content for each learner individually – by her level and knowledge gaps.
-The adaptive engine calculates the average difficulty rating based on how many times the learners considered the lesson to be too hard or too easy and how quickly and how many attempts on average did it take for a learner to complete the assignment.
+Several courses at Stepik use an adaptive learning engine which chooses content for each learner individually – by their level and knowledge gaps.
+The adaptive engine calculates the average difficulty rating based on how many times the learner considered the lesson to be too hard or too easy and how quickly and how many attempts on average did it take for a learner to complete the assignment.

 The difference between a regular and an adaptive course: